 Since Monday, July 25, 2016, we’ve connected with other people conquering Sickle Cell

-Our youngest daughter is just as powerful as her older sister who has no illness.
+My youngest daughter is just as powerful as her older sister who has no illness.
 They are both wonderfully made.
 Each day we battle to take on courage and faith and more days than not, we beat out anxiety and fear.

+I’ve learned that being afraid doesn’t mean defeat.
 I’ve learned that the definition of courage is not the absence of fear but the commitment to overcome fear.
 Yes, we’re all still concerned and the fear is present but we choose daily not to focus on the fear.
 That is called courage.

 Whatever your story, let’s choose courage together.